 You have two options for how applicants or admins can export information collected in an individual application - you can use the default PDF format described below, or you can set up a more customized PDF export.
 (If you're looking to export data from a group or all of your applications, read about bulk export options here).

-To configure your PDF document, from the Workflow page select the Settings tab and select Summary Document at left.
+To configure your PDF document, from the Workflow page select the Outputs tab.

 The printout will automatically include the following elements at the top of the first page: